pkourany/SparkIntervalTimer/README.md

 myTimer.begin(function, time, timebase, id);  //MANUALLY allocate timer
 ```
 Manually allocate a timer from the pool by specifying its id and start it.
-The specified id corresponds to a hardware timer: TIMER2, TIMER3 or TIMER4.
+The specified id corresponds to a hardware timer - Core = TIMER2, TIMER3
+or TIMER4 and Photon = TIMER3, TIMER4, TIMER5, TIMER6, TIMER7.The remaining
-The remaining parameters are the same as above.
+parameters are the same as above.

 ```